 The Pomeranian Puppy should receive three meals daily of a small amount of canned puppy food.

-A small Pomeranian Puppy will need to produce enough energy to run around and play.
+A small Pomeranian Puppy must produce enough energy to run around and play.

 Examples of the Diet I use at Dochlaggie for My Pomeranians Puppies: